 It’s important to get your application in on time, so you don’t face any gaps in your employment eligibility or run the risk of overstaying your visa.
 Fortunately, the IRCC (Immigration, Refugee, and Citizenship Canada) website makes it easy to apply for a bridging work permit online.

-What Is a Bridging Open Work Permit?
+What Is a Bridging Open Work Permit in Canada?

 A Bridging Open Work Permit (BOWP) is a way to extend your right to live and work in Canada while waiting for your permanent resident application to be approved.
 In most cases, you’ll retain all of the work rights that you have on your current visa for up to another year.